Ravensblood CH.1

 “I’ve always worried about you doing bodyguard work,” Sandy said, leading me through the front door.
 “It’s too dangerous.
 Be careful, Cole.”

 She led me into the large main hall.
-Thick gold frames surrounded paintings hung on light beige walls.
+Thick gold frames surrounded paintings which hung on light beige walls.

 “Don’t you just love it?”
 Sandy asked.

-“I do.
-It’s fantastic.
-The house is a lot bigger than I thought it would be.”
+“I do,” I said.
+“It’s fantastic.
+The house is a lot bigger than I thought.”

 “Are you sure?
 It sounds like someone is up there walking around.”